American Fortune M&A Process

 The income figures from the tax return will accurately represent revenue from all sources.
 However, the expenses taken make the tax return unsuitable for presentation elsewhere.
 Items such as depreciation, discretionary spending, owner’s perks and pensions lower the net profit figures, sometimes past zero on tax returns.
 Presenting a buyer with a financial statement showing a small or no profit is simply not in the best interest of the seller.

-The benefit of recasting the income for sale of the business process is that the recasted income statement will show a better representation of the business, more than likely with more favorable numbers for the borrower.
+The benefit of recasting the income for sale of the merger and acquisition process is that the recasted income statement will show a better representation of the business, more than likely with more favorable numbers for the borrower.
 In order to recast financial statements, the following items should be adjusted to reflect reality: owner salaries, nonrecurring expenses and income, investments and non-operating expenses, interest payments, depreciation expense, rent expense, discretionary expenses, and pensions.
 The result of this procedure will be a more accurate and reliable presentation of income that buyers can use to gauge the activity of the business for sale.

 The figures presented on the balance sheet attached to the tax return are so inaccurate that only the government finds them useful.
 In the business sale process business, buyers need more accurate numbers to work with to make decisions.
 The balance sheet computed per the tax rules is simply not accurate.
 Assets such as buildings and equipment are depreciated tax rules.
 However, in reality, this may not be the case.
 Another problem with the balance sheet is that inventory expressed on the tax return usually never reflects reality.
 The reason for this is because most private companies do not make the effort of maintaining accurate inventory numbers.
 To accurately adjust the balance sheet, a business sale advisor doing the recasting would adjust real estate and other assets, obsolete inventory, accounts receivable, loans to the owners, equipment not on the books, and goodwill as well.
 In the sale of business process, the recasted statement will give both the seller and buyer a better idea as to what is actually owned and owed by the company and what its true market value is.